MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/microsoft-identity-manager-2016-install-server-components.md

     -   To configure the Relationship Criteria, select objectSID from the MetaverseObject:person(Attribute) list and ObjectSID from the ConnectedSystemObject:person(Attribute)list.

-    -   Select Create Resource In FIM.
+    -   Select Create Resource In MIM.

 7. On the Inbound Attribute Flow page, provide the following information, and then click Next: